Analysis | What the Jan. 6 committee subpoenas targeting the day’s rallies do not include

 One of the first formal indicators of a rally planned for Washington on that day was Trump’s encouraging people to show up.
 At the end of a Dec.
 19 tweet about risible claims of electoral fraud, Trump offered his now-infamous exhortation: “Big protest in D.C. on January 6th.
 Be there, will be wild!”
-The next day, the domain WildProtest.com was registered, and, in short order, the site was promoting a rally on the east front of the Capitol as it helpfully provided information about booking rooms at area hotels.
+The next day, the domain WildProtest.com was registered, and in short order, the site was promoting a rally at the East Front of the Capitol as it helpfully provided information about booking rooms at area hotels.

 The site appears to have been a project of right-wing provocateur Ali Alexander, who had been vacuuming up cash running “Stop the Steal,” similarly pegged to Trump’s false claims of election fraud.
 The post-election focus on imaginary fraud was lucrative for those seeking attention and money even outside of the West Wing.
 So, over the next few weeks, a number of other rallies were announced and permitted by the National Park Service or, for those events on Capitol Hill itself, the Capitol Police.